 • If proven to be highly accurate, more than 1 in 10 patients (11%) would trust an AI-driven system to diagnose a medical condition without a doctor’s involvement.

 Artificial intelligence is rapidly transforming healthcare, and private practices are feeling the impact.
-Tebra surveyed 203 healthcare employees and 801 patients to understand how AI-powered tools are being used in care delivery, and how both groups are responding.
+Tebra surveyed 203 healthcare employees and 801 patients to understand how providers are using AI-powered tools in care delivery, and how both groups are responding.

 The findings reveal growing adoption and increased efficiency, but also highlight persistent concerns about trust, communication, and legal risk.
 For private practices, success with AI isn't just about smooth implementation — it's about earning buy-in from providers and patients alike.